 If the reconsideration is not successful, the applicant may request an administrative hearing.
 This hearing would be held before an administrative law judge (ALJ) but in a less formal setting than a federal courtroom.
 The hearing is the last opportunity to present new evidence, so it is vitally important to ensure that the best possible factual record is put forth at this stage of the proceedings.

 In many cases, SSDI applications are denied due to lack of sufficient evidence that the applicant’s medical condition results in full long-term disability, but a skilled SSDI denial lawyer in Gwinnett County could make every effort to obtain persuasive evidence for the hearing.

-If benefits are denied after the hearing, there is still one more appeal possible at the agency level.
+If benefits are denied after the hearing, there is still one more appeals possible at the agency level.
 Specifically, an applicant could seek to have the SSA Appeals Council review the decision of the administrative law judge.

 If the SSA Appeals Council declines to review the ALJ’s decision or issues an unfavorable ruling, the denial of benefits may be appealed by filing a lawsuit in a U.S. District Court.
 The court’s ruling on the SSDI denial is usually based primarily on the written briefs submitted at the start of the case, so it is important to ensure that arguments are fully developed and supported.
-It is highly advisable to have the brief drafted by an attorney with experience appealing SSDI denials in federal court to ensure that proper procedures are followed and opportunities are not missed.
+It is highly advisable to have the brief drafted by an local hearing claims advocate with experience appealing SSDI denials in federal court to ensure that proper procedures are followed and opportunities are not missed.

 Contact The Khaki Law Firm Today

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).